ucsb-cs156/w24/lab/team01.md

 teams_list: https://bit.ly/cs156-m23-teams
 ---

+NOTE: Gradescope autograders are not yet set up.

+We'll let you know when they are available.
+If they aren't available by lecture time on Tuesday, we'll extend the deadline for the assignment.

 # First team programming assignment: Spring Backend, and working with APIs

 This is a team programming assignment.
 Each team has it's own repo to complete this assignment, and